Vuzix Blade AR glasses may actually be Augmented Reality eyewear that you won’t mind having on your face. The Verge takes it further:

 So far, there’s only Microsoft’s mixed reality HoloLens.
 And that will never be a mass market device.

 The public will pass on this

 Too many issues stand in the way of widespread public adoption.
 The $1,000 price tag will give many pause (though Vuzix is working to get it down to $500).
 Battery life is fairly good but not when it comes to watching videos – which they’re not designed for.
-But look at the way Smartphones are used – we’re wedded to our video streams.
+And that’s a problem, as we’re wedded to our video streams.

 Games will be challenging if you have to continually hold one of your hands up to the frame-based touchpad or use voice commands.
 Novelty gets us excited, but it never trumps ease of use.